sajithdilshan/FiniteAutomataEngine/README.md

 current state will transit to the state 's3' and upon receiving 'l', current state will transit to the state 's4'

-* After defining the new DFA put that file in the 'input' directory and run the 'InputValidator.java' file
+* After defining the new DFA put that file in the 'input' directory and run the 'src/InputValidator.java' file

 ###How to run the FA engine

-* After defining a new DFA and placing it within the 'input' directory, execute 'InputValidator.java' file
+* After defining a new DFA and placing it within the 'input' directory, execute 'src/InputValidator.java' file

 * Give the name of the newly created DFA file ( the one which was places within the 'input' directory)